fruitflybrain/ffbo.launcher/README.md

 ## <a name="requirement_install"></a>Prerequisites Installation

-This section provides documentation on installation and setup required software, and provide helpful links.
+This section provides documentation on installation and setup for required software, and provides helpful links.

 ### Install Docker